-Las Yungas Biosphere Reserve, located in northwestern Argentina's mountainous Andean Range, encompasses a rich diversity of landscapes from the high Andean mountain forest ecosystems to Chaco Serrano, cloud forests, montane forests, grasslands and agricultural land.
+The Las Yungas Biosphere Reserve, located in northwestern Argentina's mountainous Andean Range, encompasses a rich diversity of landscapes from the high Andean mountain forest ecosystems to Chaco Serrano, cloud forests, montane forests, grasslands, and agricultural land.

 Las Yungas Biosphere Reserve is located in northwestern Argentina, within the southernmost part of the eastern mountainous forest of the Andean Range.
 It is situated within the Argentine provinces of Salta and Jujuy.

-Las Yungas Biosphere Reserve encompasses a rich diversity of landscapes from the high Andean mountain forest ecosystems, Chaco Serrano, cloud forests, subtropical low mountain jungle, montane forests and grasslands; as well as agricultural land with sugar cane, citrus fruits, soya bean and cotton among others.
+Las Yungas Biosphere Reserve encompasses many landscapes from the high Andean mountain forest ecosystems, Chaco Serrano, cloud forests, subtropical low mountain jungle, montane forests and grasslands, and agricultural land with sugar cane, citrus fruits, soya bean, and cotton, among others.

 Some 203 bird species are represented in the Biosphere Reserve, such as the eagle (Spizaetus ornatus), la pava del monte (Penelope dabbenei), and the military macaw (Ara militaris).

 Over 33,700 inhabitants (2002) live in the Biosphere Reserve, primarily farmers and descendants of the Kollas culture.
-Some San Andres and Finca Santiago communities have developed traditional subsistence agriculture activities, handicrafts, hunting and timber extraction.
-Others are working in extensive sugar cane farms and fruits industries.
+Some San Andres and Finca Santiago communities have developed traditional subsistence agriculture activities, handicrafts, hunting, and timber extraction.
+Others are working in extensive sugar cane farms and fruit industries.

-Las Yungas Biosphere Reserve expresses the mixed historic, social and cultural practices in both the highlands and lowlands of the region.
+Las Yungas Biosphere Reserve expresses the mixed historical, social, and cultural practices prevalent in the region's highlands and lowlands.